heatsynclabs/members_api/README.md

 ## Docker Usage

+First, create a local copy of your docker-compose:
+`cp docker-compose.dist.yml docker-compose.yml`

+And edit it as desired:
+`nano docker-compose.yml`

-To create the docker container for the api and database:
+Create the docker container for the api and database:
 `docker-compose up`

 To access the container's shell prompt: